 I always buy the highest quality shoes (and outerwear) I can possibly afford.
 That ends up saving good money and, footwise, some health.
 Often you’ll see a post with a self-made dress that cost 6 dollars and a pair of shoes that cost 120 on sale.
 Cole Haan’s Nike Air line is incredibly comfortable and stylish.
 Look on ebay for some cheap ones.
 Also Anne Klein, Sam Edelman, Faryl Robin, Gentle Souls, and J-Walker can all be found cheap on ebay.

 Recently I’ve been more conscious about buying clothes.
 Make sure when you buy something, it fits into your closet and it will last.
 Saving up for a pair of shoes you are still in love with after a few months is definitely worth it over buying a cheap pair you saw in the mall.
 It’s natural to want to get a good deal for shoes, but trust me, if you end up saving for something over 40$ for something that will last, it will be a good investment in the end.
 Just put a little more effort into hunting in sales and try eBay as well.
 If you’re patient enough, you’ll find amazing deals on eBay.
-It took me 4 months, but I’ve finally snatched a pair of these amazing boots I’ve been wanting and saving up for, and for an amazing deal too on eBay.posted over 4 years ago
+It took me 4 months, but I’ve finally snatched a pair of these amazing boots I’ve been wanting and saving up for, and for an amazing deal too on eBay.posted almost 5 years ago

 Rule of thumb is to buy cheap shoes only if they’re in style right now and not